Home Think Topics Authentication What is authentication?

 • Regulatory compliance: Many data security and privacy regulations require strict access control policies and comprehensive user activity tracking.
 Some regulations, such as the Payment Card Industry Data Security Standard (PCI DSS), specifically mandate the use of MFA systems.1

-• AI security: As threat actors leverage AI tools to carry out sophisticated cyberattacks, strong authentication measures can help thwart even advanced threats.
+• AI security: As threat actors use AI tools to carry out sophisticated cyberattacks, strong authentication measures can help thwart even advanced threats.
 For example, scammers can use generative AI to craft convincing phishing messages and steal more passwords, but adaptive authentication systems can help catch these scammers when they try to misuse account privileges.

 Related solutions